Former top US defense officials to visit Taiwan amid tension

 TAIPEI, Taiwan (AP) — A delegation of former U.S. defense officials is visiting Taiwan this week in a sign of stepped-up communication between the sides amid the looming threat from China.

-Former Chairman of the Joint Chiefs of Staff Michael Mullen is leading the five-person delegation that is due to arrive later Tuesday and is scheduled to meet with President Tsai Ing-wen and other top officials during the two-day visit.
+Former Chairman of the Joint Chiefs of Staff Mike Mullen is leading the five-person delegation that is due to arrive later Tuesday and is scheduled to meet with President Tsai Ing-wen and other top officials during the two-day visit.

+Tsai’s office said the delegation had been appointed by President Joe Biden and that the visit would permit “an in-depth exchange of views on Taiwan-U.S. cooperation issues in various fields.”

+Taiwan hopes the sides will “continue to deepen the steady development of Taiwan-U.S. relations, continue to jointly maintain regional peace and stability, and continue to jointly contribute to global peace and prosperity,” the office said in a statement.

 Separately, former Secretary of State Mike Pompeo was due to arrive in Taiwan on Wednesday.
 Pompeo, who also formerly led the Central Intelligence Agency, will also meet with Tsai and address a forum prior to his departure Saturday, according to the Foreign Ministry.